rawhasan/wordpress-nginx-kit-enhanced/OPTIMIZATIONS-FROM-GUIDE.md

 This allows the client to choose the most performant cipher suite for their hardware configuration from our list of supported ciphers above.

-Now let’s download that `dhparam` file that we referenced in the SSL configuration update above and save it to the server:
+Now let’s download that `dhparam` file that we referenced in the SSL configuration update above and save it to the server: (🔲 Apply after setting up Nginx Kit)

 ```
 sudo sh -c 'curl https://ssl-config.mozilla.org/ffdhe2048.txt > /etc/nginx/dhparam'